Facilities Technician - Electrician

 I. Responsible for the maintenance of electrical systems relative to buildings and to various forms of outdoor lighting.

 A. Inspects and repairs electrical systems as they relate to buildings, building amenities, sports lighting, security lighting, and traffic control lighting.

-B. Recommends to the Building Maintenance Foreman, replacement items necessary to maintaining service and safety, or which will improve energy efficiency.
+B. Recommends to the Facilities and Grounds Superintendent, replacement items necessary to maintaining service and safety, or which will improve energy efficiency.

 C. Recommend electrical design considerations as they relate to remodeling or new construction.

 D. Submit reports and maintain files as requested.